lucamartucci/lucamartucci.github.io/index.md

 title: About Me
 ---

 I'm a second-year master student at Rutgers University.
 I have broad interest in theoretical computer science.
 Particular interest lies in **Computational Complexity**.
-Currently, I mainly study **Circuit Lower Bounds**.
-Centering on this topic, I also study techniques from other related topics and investigate their connections.(e.g. algorithm design, derandomization, communication protocols etc..).
+Recently, I'm working on problems in **Learning Theory**

 I also find the following topics interesting and hope to explore them in the future --